 Routing maps on the Gorouters are set to expire after 120 seconds.
 By default, Diego cells send messages every 20 seconds to all Gorouters to reset the 120-second timer and maintain routing consistency.
 If you notice a significant delay since the last time the Gorouter received a registry update, it might indicate connectivity problems or issues with the Gorouter, NATS (internal network communication between components), or Route-Emitter VMs.

-PCF recommends setting an alert to trigger after 30 seconds since the Gorouter last received route registration updates.
+Pivotal recommends setting an alert to trigger after 30 seconds since the Gorouter last received route registration updates.

-Diego makes up the container orchestration and runtime environment components of PCF.
+Diego makes up the container orchestration and runtime environment components of Pivotal Platform.
 It runs the tasks and LRPs, or application instances, that are pushed up to the deployment.
 So Diego component metrics to watch primarily relate to the deployment’s ability to assign incoming requests correctly, whether the resources are available to run all required work, and whether Diego is correctly monitoring and balancing the number of instances it should be running.

 The sub-components of Diego that we will cover metrics for are: